Onshore Containerised AWES-100

 Phase 1: Reel Out - Energy Production

-Energy is generated during the first phase when the kite is flown in a cross-wind figure of eight pattern to achieve a high pulling force and reel out the tether from the winch in the ground station.
-During reel-out the Kitepower Falcon produces 130kW throughout 80% of the cycle’s time.
+Energy is generated during the first phase when the kites are flown in a cross-wind figure of eight pattern to achieve a high pulling force and reel out the tether from the winch in the ground station.
+During reel-out, Kitepower systems produce power throughout 80% of the cycle’s time.

 Phase 2: Reel In - Energy Consumption

-When the max tether length is reached, the kite’s profile is adjusted in order to reel-in the tether with low force, using a small fraction of the energy produced in the previous phase.
-During reel-in the Kitepower Falcon consumes 20kW throughout 20% of the cycle’s time.
+When the max tether length is reached, the kite’s profile is adjusted to reel in the tether with low force, using a small fraction of the energy produced in the previous phase.
+During reel-in, Kitepower systems consume power throughout 20% of the cycle’s time.

 Generation phases vs power output